 There are no test preparation courses affiliated with, or sanctioned by, the SPEX program.

-What types of testing accommodations will be available for individuals covered under the Americans with Disabilities Act (ADA)?
+What types of testing accommodations are available for individuals covered under the Americans with Disabilities Act (ADA)?

 Reasonable accommodations are provided to examinees with documented disabilities as defined by the Americans with Disabilities Act as amended in 2008, together (“ADA”).
 If you are a disabled individual covered under the ADA and require test accommodations, visit https://www.fsmb.org/spex-plas/spex-application/ before you apply for information regarding test accommodations, including procedures and documentation requirements.